Thomas-Basham/Reading-Notes/Code 201/class-01/class-01 reading notes.md

 # Class 1 reading notes

 Web pages are created using HTML and CSS code.
 All code can be shared and copied through anybody's web browser with access to the internet.
 Each HTML page has a common structure that has key features that must be on each page such as heading, text, and type.
 These can all be displayed as tags.
+There are different ways you can style text